yggi/gcode-tools/README.md

 gct.py [-o FILE_OUT] COMMAND ...
 FILE_IN
 ```

-If no `OUTFILE` is given, output is written to stdout.
+If no `FILE_OUT` is given, output is written to stdout.

 Commands may have command-specific parameters.